Glossary of Concordium Terms#

 as a store of value,

-as a reward for honest behaviour (e.g. baking or finalizing blocks on top of the longest chain), to incentivize blockchain users.
+as a reward for honest behavior (e.g. validation blocks on top of the longest chain), to incentivize blockchain users.

 The smallest subdivision of CCD is the µCCD (micro CCD), with 1 CCD = 1,000,000 µCCD.
 This means that CCD amounts are given with up to six decimal places of precision.